darrenks/nibbles/docs/tutorial_minutiae.md

 Not as impressive as compression algorithms tuned to the english language, but this is a more timeless and general technique!

+FYI this will only be shorter than normal numbers for numbers >= 32768.

 ## Infinity

 There is no concept of infinity yet, but it would be nice if there was.
 TODO create it.